We've all been there. Your program isn't doing what you want it to, even though nothing seems off about the code.

 SYSPROMPT = """I'm a programmer.
 You are my rubber duck.
 Your responses should be short, concise, insightful and motivating.
 Your responses should be REALLY short.
 One sentence, not more than 15 words.
 You're not allowed to see the code.
 Be a good listener, give insightful hints."""

-Now, we can initialize the ollama
+Now, we can initialize the

-and set up some stuff:
+client and set up some stuff:

 client = ollama.Client()